 What is the difference between Contribution Margin and EBITDA?

-At a broad level, there seems to be a little difference between the contribution margin and EBITDA.
+There seems to be a little difference between the contribution margin and EBITDA at a broad level.
 We deduct all the variable costs from the net revenue of an organization to calculate the contribution margin.
-Similarly, we calculate EBITDA by deducting all the expenditure from the net revenue excluding interest charges, taxes, depreciation, and amortization charges.
+Similarly, we calculate EBITDA by deducting all the expenditures from the net revenue, excluding interest charges, taxes, depreciation, and amortization charges.
 So, all non-cash and non-operational expenses are not part of the calculation in both cases.
-Of course, contribution margin goes one step ahead and even the fixed costs are not taken into account for the calculation of contribution margin.
+Of course, contribution margin goes one step ahead, and even the fixed costs are not taken into account for the calculation of contribution margin.

 Fixed costs and variable costs

-The contribution margin does not in any way include fixed costs and restrict itself to the variable costs.
-Actually, the contribution margin concept tries to derive the level of sales or break-even sales point where the expected revenue can even cover the fixed costs of the organization.
+The contribution margin does not in any way include fixed costs and restricts itself to the variable costs.
+Actually, the contribution margin concept tries to derive the level of sales or break-even sales point where the expected revenue can even cover the organization’s fixed costs.
 And at that level, the organization neither earns any profit nor incurs any loss.

-But as EBITDA is the net operational earnings, hence, all the costs remain and included as part of expenses.
-Such costs are rentals and lease payments, salaries given to manpower, premiums paid for insurance policies, and bills for various utilities such as electricity, gas, telephones, and mobile services, etc.
+But as EBITDA is the net operational earnings, hence, all the costs remain and are form a part of expenses.
+Such costs are rentals and lease payments, salaries given to the workforce, premiums paid for insurance policies, and bills for various utilities such as electricity, gas, telephones, mobile services, etc.

 Treatment of taxes